unstoppabledomains/docs/src/domain-registry-essentials/cns-smart-contracts.md

 ### Registry

 `Registry` is the central smart contract, which stores all CNS domains.
 Implementing the ERC-721 non-fungible token standard, `Registry` defines domain ownership rules.
 It stores owner and `Resolver` addresses.
-For more details, see [Architecture Overview - Registry](architecture-overview.md#registry).
+For more details, see [Architecture overview - Registry](architecture-overview.md#registry).

 | Network | Contract address |
 | :--- | :--- |